 <1% of global Atlantic salmon meets a Seafood Watch "Best Choice (green)" recommendation (from Salten Aqua Group in Norway and various recirculating aquaculture systems) ~7% of global Atlantic salmon meets a Seafood Watch "Good Alternative (yellow)" recommendation (from British Columbia and Faroe Islands) a portion of which overlaps with salmon that is ASC-certified

-~70% of global farmed salmon meets a Seafood Watch "Avoid (red)" recommendation (most open net pen production except from Maine, USA and Orkney Isles, Scotland and brands Verlasso and Nova Austral from Chile)
+~70% of global farmed salmon meets a Seafood Watch "Avoid (red)" recommendation (most open net pen production except from Maine, USA and Orkney Isles, Scotland and Verlasso brand from Chile)

 Global salmon production is about 70% farmed Atlantic salmon and 30% wild harvest Pacific salmon